[custom_menu_item]

 Meetings

-There are normally four meetings of the BHS each year.
+There are usually two meetings of the BHS each year, and the A.C.
+Prior Annual Lecture.

-Two Regional meetings are held each year at locations outside of the greater Sydney metropolitan area.
+Two regional meetings may be held each year at locations outside of the greater Sydney metropolitan area.
 See the News tab for details.

 Publications

-Apart from The Recorder, the BHS, in cooperation with several different publishers, and working with individuals, has produced a significant number of books over the years.
-Follow the link to the list of publications and their prices.
+Apart from The Baptist Recorder, the BHS, in cooperation with several different publishers, and working with individuals, has produced a significant number of books over the years.
+Follow the link to the list of publications.

-Members of the BHS are also willing to collaborate with authors on potential publications.
-Contact the Publications Committee to discuss your project by following this link.
+Members of the BHS are willing to collaborate with authors on potential publications.
+Contact the Publications Committee to discuss your project by following the link.

 Archives

 The Archives receives and cares for material that has been assessed as significant to the collection.
-Once received by The Archives, all archival materials become the responsibility of The Archives.
-Those depositing materials to The Archives retain the right to impose a limited embargo on access to their materials while retaining the right to access their ownarchival material in the archive facilities.
+Once received by the Archives, all materials become the responsibility of the Archives.
+Those depositing materials to the Archives retain the right to impose a limited embargo on access to their materials while retaining the right to access their own material in the archive facilities.

-Where a request is received from individuals or groups to undertake research in archivalmaterial that they have not deposited, a fee, determined by the BHS executive, may be charged to fulfil the request as far as BHS resources permit.
+When a request is received from individuals or groups for the BHS to undertake research for them using archival material, a fee, determined by the BHS executive, may be charged to fulfil the request.

 Executive Committee